Parallel Parenting After Divorce

 Posted Sep 01, 2013

-In many cases, with parallel parenting in place, the passage of time allows the dust to settle between parents, to the point where parents achieve cooperative parenting from a place of initial disengagement.
-When parents successfully parent within a parallel parenting arrangement, and maintain their end of the parenting agreement, trust is gradually restored and parents put aside their hostilities.
-At that point a more collaborative and cooperative parenting regime becomes established.
+In many cases, with parallel parenting in place, the passage of time allows the dust to settle between parents, to the point where they can eventually achieve cooperative parenting from a place of initial disengagement.
+When parents successfully parent within a parallel parenting arrangement—and each maintain their end of the parenting agreement—trust is gradually restored and parents are able to put aside their hostilities.
+At that point, a more collaborative and cooperative parenting regime becomes established.
 Parallel parenting thus provides a foundation for cooperative parenting, as parents move from a place of disengagement toward more direct communication and negotiation.

-Benefits.
 Parallel parenting protects children’s relationships with both parents while shielding them from parental conflict.
-Although parallel parenting is not a panacea for high conflict, research studies indicate that it does protect children from being placed in the middle of parental conflict, and facilitates co-parenting in high conflict situations.
+Although parallel parenting is not a panacea for high conflict, research studies indicate that it does protect children from being placed in the middle of parental disputes, and facilitates co-parenting in high-conflict situations.
 It is not the presence of parental conflict as much as children’s direct exposure to that conflict which is harmful to them.
 Most important, parallel parenting makes clear that both parents are equally important in a child’s life regardless of the hostility and acrimony between them.

-Cautions.
-Many more high conflict families would benefit from parallel parenting than is commonly assumed.
-At the same time, it is clearly not for everyone.
-There are varying levels of parental conflict, and couples exhibiting family violence are not good candidates for such an arrangement, especially when child and parental safety is at issue.
-With clear safety plans in place, parallel parenting may emerge as a consideration, but only with careful external monitoring after initial judicial determination of parenting arrangements.
-But even in some family violence situations, parents may eventually disengage from their conflict for the benefit of their children; thus parents in extreme high conflict and some manifesting family violence (in which the abuse has stopped and an iron-clad safety plan is in place) should not be ruled out as candidates for parallel parenting.
+Even in some family violence situations, parents may eventually disengage from their conflict for the benefit of their children; thus, parents in extreme high conflict and some manifesting family violence (in which the abuse has stopped and an iron-clad safety plan is in place) should not be ruled out as candidates for parallel parenting.
 However, a rebuttable presumption against co-parenting, including parallel parenting, in situations of interpersonal violence, is a prudent guideline for family court judges to follow in deciding parenting after divorce arrangements.
 A similar presumption would apply in cases where a child is found to be in need of protection from a parent.

 Fabricius, William V., Sanford L. Braver, Priscila Diaz, and Clorinda E. Velez.
 2010.
 “Custody and Parenting Time: Links to Family Relationships and Well-being after Divorce.”
 In The Role of the Father in Child Development, 5th ed., edited by Michael E. Lamb, 201–240.
 Cambridge: Wiley.